 Another important point is flaws your flat could have.
 For example, is sometimes a train make some noises, don’t hide this aspect!

 Don’t worry, that’s the best thing to do: guests were informed about some potential problems your flat have, so you avoid bad reviews!

 You have to know that guests really appreciate every kind of amenities but in some cases, one accessory is more important than another.
 In other cases, it’s a must.
-For example, if you rent out your property during a hot summer, it would be a plus, the air conditioning.
+For example, if you rent out your property during a hot summer, it would be great to have air conditioning.

 N.B.
-Like locations, for amenities, you have to inform guests if something doesn’t work as it could.
+Like locations, you have to inform guests if something doesn’t work as it should.
 For example, if your super-fast Wi-Fi internet connection doesn’t cover all the property, it’s better to write “Fast Wi-Fi available in the main rooms” instead of “Fast Wi-Fi available”.